DeltaH1/HEOM-QUICK2/README.md

                     the executable "HEOM-QUICK2.x" is generated;
                 b) "F77" defines the command to invoke your Fortran compiler (e.g. gfortran, ifort, …) and "FFLAGS" specifies the compile flags.
-                   For example, the tag "-qopenmp" tells the parallelizer to generate a multi-threaded executable based on OpenMP directives in the Linux platform;
+                   For example, the tag "-fopenmp" tells the parallelizer to generate a multi-threaded executable based on OpenMP directives in the Linux platform;
                 c) "LIBDIR" and "LIBS" provides the links to BLAS, LAPACK libraries that are a part of intel Math Kernel Library (MKL).